vitorsalgado/puma4j/README.md

 ### Forcing Jackson or Gson

-For **json** files, the default parser is **Jackson Object Mapper**.
-If you want to use Gson for a specific type use: `@UseGson`.
+For **json** files, the default parser is **Jackson ObjectMapper**.
+If you want to use **Gson** for a specific type use: `@UseGson`.
 If applied in the class level, all json conversions will use Gson.
 You can use `@UseJackson` to keep using Object Mapper on specific resources.

 ### Custom Unmarshaller

-You can your on **unmarshaller** implementation.
+You can use your custom **unmarshaller** implementation.
 First, create a new class implementing the interface `Unmarshaller<O>`.
-Then, use the annotation `@Use(YourCustomUnmarshaller.class)` on the class, field or method level to use your new custom component.
+Then, use the annotation `@Use(YourCustomUnmarshaller.class)` on the class, field or method level to use your new custom unmarshaller.

 ### Kotlin Delegate